sqlalchemyorg/zimports/README.rst

 zimports
 ========

-Reformats Python imports to be:
+Reformats Python imports so that they can pass flake8-import-order.
+This is
+roughly:

 * one import per line